TerenceChew/Data-Analytics/Google/Case Study 1/README.md

-An individual capstone project from the Google Data Analytics course on Coursera.
+An individual capstone project from the Google Data Analytics course.